Preschool Activities with Easy Setups

 for information on cookies and affiliates

 The activities in this post are meant to provide optimum fun and learning with the least amount of setup and cleanup possible.
-These are the activities with basically one step setups, and no further steps or instructions for kids to engage with the materials.
+And using basic items you have around the house.

 Easy preschool activities